 Larivière et al. (2015) found that Elsevier, Wiley-Blackwell, Springer (before the merger with Nature in 2015), and Taylor & Francis publish more than half of the scholarly journal literature indexed in WoS.
-Based on the number of active, refereed, academic journals indexed in Ulrichsweb (N=86,110 as of October 27, 2020) the biggest publishers are Elsevier (n=5,158), Springer-Nature (n=4,574), Taylor & Francis (n=4,472), Wiley (n=3,266), and Sage (n=2,292).
-Traditionally, the oligopoly's profit margins stem largely from subscription revenue, where individual libraries or consortia pay for obtaining access to published content for their readers.
-Commercial publishers draw 68 to 75% of their revenues from university libraries (Haigh, 2016; Ware & Mabe, 2012).
-The oligopoly eventually shifted towards OA when numerous research funders and institutions implemented OA policies (ROARMAP, 2022) and libraries cancelled Big Deals and subscriptions because costs had outpaced their budgets (Shu et al., 2018; UCSF Library, 2020).
-According to the Canadian Association of Research Libraries (CARL), the subscription costs for their 29 member libraries increased by 5 to 7% per year (2011-2015), or approximately 25% over 4 years (Haigh, 2016).
+Based on the number of active, refereed, academic journals indexed in Ulrichsweb (N=86,110 as of October 27, 2020), the largest publishers are Elsevier (n=5,158), Springer-Nature (n=4,574), Taylor & Francis (n=4,472), Wiley (n=3,266), and Sage (n=2,292).
+Traditionally, these publishers heavily relied on subscription revenue, where individual libraries or consortia pay for access to published content for their readers, with university libraries accounting for 68 to 75% of total revenue (Haigh, 2016; Ware & Mabe, 2012).
+According to the Canadian Association of Research Libraries (CARL), the subscription costs for their 29 member libraries increased by 5 to 7% per year (2011-2015), or approximately 25% over four years (Haigh, 2016).
 As a consequence of these unsustainable increases, libraries have struggled to maintain their collections and to ensure continued access to scholarly journals (SPARC, n.d.).
+When numerous research funders and institutions implemented OA policies (ROARMAP, 2022) and libraries cancelled Big Deals and subscriptions because the costs had outpaced their budgets (Shu et al., 2018; UCSF Library, 2020), many publishers created OA revenue options as part of their publishing portfolio

-Despite these developments, commercial publishers continue to dominate the publishing market and are increasingly expanding their OA portfolios (Morrison, 2018; Rodrigues et al., 2020).
-Among gold OA journals with the DOAJ seal-journals that adhere to best practices in OA publishing-four publishers (BMC, Hindawi, MDPI & Springer Open) controlled almost two thirds of all OA output (Rodrigues et al., 2020), a market concentration more pronounced than the one described by Larivière et al. (2015).
+Commercial publishers continue to dominate the publishing market and are increasingly expanding their OA portfolios (Morrison, 2018; Rodrigues et al., 2020).
+Among gold OA journals with the DOAJ seal-journals that adhere to best practices in OA publishing-four publishers (BMC, Hindawi, MDPI & Springer Open) controlled almost two-thirds of all OA output (Rodrigues et al., 2020), a market concentration more pronounced than the one described by Larivière et al. (2015).
 Since BMC and Springer Open are both part of Springer-Nature, Rodrigues et al.'s (2020) results underline Springer-Nature's dominant position in the OA publishing market.
-This market concentration also affects price setting with dominant players determining pricing and profit in the OA market.
+This market concentration also affects price setting, with dominant players determining fees and profit in the OA market.
 Studies show just how lucrative the scholarly publishing market is.
 In 2020, the global scholarly publishing market was valued at \$26.5 billion, with \$9.5 billion (36%) spent on scholarly journals.
-Pollock and Michael (2021) estimate that the OA market accounts for \$975 million during the same year.
+Pollock and Michael (2021) estimated that the OA market accounts for \$975 million during the same year.
 The academic publishing market, and OA, are forecast to grow further in the coming years.

-Simard et al. (2021) estimated that APCs paid to the oligopoly by Canadian Universities went from \$2.2 million in 2015 to \$3.2 million in 2019, representing 5.7% of the \$295.5 million spent on scholarly publishing in the same period.
-Studies also show that publishers with higher revenues tend to charge higher APCs (Pinfield et al., 2016; Solomon & Björk, 2012).
+Simard et al. (2021) estimated that APCs paid to Elsevier, Wiley, Sage, and Taylor & Francis by Canadian Universities went from \$2.2 million in 2015 to \$3.2 million in 2019, representing 5.7% of the \$295.5 million spent on scholarly publishing in the same period.
+Studies also indicate that publishers with higher revenues tend to charge higher APCs (Pinfield et al., 2016; Solomon & Björk, 2012).
 Looking at four large OA publishers (BMC, Frontiers, MDPI, and Hindawi), Khoo (2019) concluded that authors are not price sensitive as APC increases led to increases in article volume.
-Furthermore, Khoo's (2019) study also suggests that potential economies of scale do not translate into reduced prices but more likely into increased profits.
+Furthermore, Khoo's (2019) study also suggests that potential economies of scale do not translate into reduced fees but more likely into increased profits.